sonmansu/project9_Beacon_Emergency_App/README.md

-# Beacon-Based IoT System for Use in the Office : Monitor User’s Location and Alert an Emergency
+# Beacon-Based IoT System for Use in the Office : Monitor User Location and Alert an Emergency

 ## Project Topic: IoT Beacon-based system for safety, monitoring, or advertising